ibm-cloud-docs/cloud-logs/alerts/event-notifications-alerts.md

 {: #event-notifications-alerts-topic}
 {: step}

 Topics are based on a publish and subscription model.
 The topic subscribes to event data based on conditions that you configure.
-The topic publishes events.
 The {{site.data.keyword.en_short}} service handles the routing and delivering of alerts reliably to the correct destinations based on the subscriptions that you configure.
 - Each topic is created under a registered source.
 - Each topic can have its own set of rules, which routes the incoming payload to the respective topic.